 Enterprise: $3200 per month

-As we delved into HubSpot's vast suite of marketing, sales, and CRM tools, we found it to be a behemoth in the CRM world, packed with functionalities that go above and beyond the needs of Investor Relations teams.
+As we delved into HubSpot CRM's vast suite of marketing, sales, and CRM tools, we found it to be a behemoth in the CRM world, packed with functionalities that go above and beyond the needs of Investor Relations teams.
 The renowned CRM offers a plethora of features, even in its free plan, making it one of the most sought-after platforms today.

-When considering the needs of Investor Relations departments, HubSpot shines with its stellar Customer Portal feature.
+When considering the needs of Investor Relations departments, HubSpot CRM shines with its stellar Customer Portal feature.
 This interactive interface empowers investors with self-service access to information, fostering transparency and trust - two essential factors in investor relations.
 What's more, the portal is highly customizable, making it easy to align with your company's brand aesthetics without needing advanced coding knowledge or professional design skills.

-The robustness of HubSpot's CRM tools is unparalleled.
+The robustness of HubSpot CRM is unparalleled.
 They enable direct voice calls with leads, investors, and even team members, right from within the app, solving a major problem many IR teams face – effective communication management.
 Calls are not just recorded but are also transcribed, providing valuable insights for future interactions.
 The seamless integration with popular email providers further simplifies email correspondence with investors, making HubSpot a one-stop-shop for all communication needs.

 HubSpot's impressive omnichannel customer service allows effortless switching between email, chat, and over a thousand messaging apps.
 The consistency of the interface creates a single conversation thread for investor interactions across different communication channels, ensuring IR teams never miss a beat.
 The platform's integrations, extending to apps like Facebook Messenger, Slack, and Jira, eradicate any potential communication barriers with shareholders.